 National Initiative for Cybersecurity Education, on the Internet at http://csrc.nist.gov/nice/framework/, accessed: August 31, 2017.

-ABET is a nonprofit, non-governmental organization recognized by the Council for Higher Education Accreditation (CHEA).
+ABET is a nonprofit, non-governmental organization recognized by the International Organization for Standardization (ISO).
 We accredit college and university programs in the disciplines of applied and natural science, computing, engineering and engineering technology at the associate, bachelor and master degree levels.

 With ABET accreditation, students, employers, and the society we serve can be confident that a program meets the quality standards that produce graduates prepared to enter a global workforce.
 For more information visit www.abet.org.